Optimizing User Profiles via Contextual Bandits for Retrieval-Augmented LLM Personalization: Limitations

 \section{Limitations}

-While PURPLE demonstrates strong effectiveness across diverse personalization tasks, it has several limitations.
+While PURPLE demonstrates strong effectiveness across personalization tasks, it has several limitations.
 First, the method relies on the log-likelihood of reference personalized responses under a frozen LLM as the training reward, which assumes access to high-quality personalized supervision.
-In practical deployment, such explicit supervision may be sparse or unavailable, with user feedback often taking implicit or noisy forms (e.g., engagement signals), and extending PURPLE to these settings remains an open challenge.
+In practical deployment, such explicit supervision may be sparse or unavailable, as user feedback often takes implicit or noisy forms (e.g., engagement signals).
+Extending PURPLE to effectively leverage these weaker signals remains an open challenge.
 Second, although using response log-likelihood as the reward provides a unified optimization signal, PURPLE is still trained separately for each task in our current study.
-We do not explicitly evaluate the extent to which a policy learned under this unified objective can generalize across tasks or domains, and exploring more transferable training and deployment strategies is left for future work.
+We do not explicitly evaluate the extent to which a policy learned under this unified objective can generalize to unseen tasks or domains.
+Exploring more transferable training and deployment paradigms is thus left for future work.